-For the purposes of the draft Live Music Action Plan, live music is considered to be a music performance being given by a person or people, using their voice and / or musical instruments.
-This encompasses everything from a solo acoustic busking performance on a street corner through to a formal concert for thousands at the Palais Theatre, and everything in between.
-It means all types of music, including pub rock, a classical recital, musical theatre, opera or a hip hop gig and anything else you can imagine.
+For the purposes of the draft Live Music Action Plan, live music is considered to be a music performance being given by a person or people, using their voice and/or musical instruments.
+This encompasses everything from a solo acoustic busking performance on a street corner through to a formal concert for thousands at the Palais Theatre.
+It includes all genres including pub rock, classical, musical theatre, opera or hip-hop and anything else you can imagine.

-The draft Plan is also inclusive of the wider music and live music industries, made up of an ecosystem that supports the end product of live music performance.
+The draft Plan is also inclusive of the wider music and live music industries, made up of an ecosystem that supports the end-product of live music performance.
 As defined in the 2019 City of Port Phillip Creative Industries Mapping Project, this is extended to include the following businesses, and the infrastructure, tools and patrons that support them: